-Lecture slides, videos, assignments, and activities will all be posted on Quercus.
-All material for each week will be posted on Monday.
-Following all posted communications on Quercus will be essential for success in this course.
+Lecture slides, assignments, and related materials will all be posted on Quercus.
+All material for each week will be posted by Tuesday.
+Following all the posted communications on Quercus will be essential for success in this course.
 Keeping up with the readings and lecture content will be a key responsibility for all students.